Barry-lab/openEPhys_DACQ/README/trackingRPiSetup.rst

 Now remove the original RPi SD card from the computer and replace it with a new one.
 You can now proceed to write the newly made copy of the original SD card onto the new SD card using Etcher, as you did at this part of the guide: :ref:`installingRaspbian`.
 You just need to choose the newly created ``RPi-SDcard-Copy.img`` to write instead of the Raspbian OS *.img* file you used when installing Raspbian originally.

 Once the writing is done, you need to access the newly created SD card.
 You may need to re-insert it to remount it (Always use eject option if possible, before removing SD cards).
 You need to edit the ``/etc/dhcpcd.conf`` file on the SD card.
 Navigate to the SD card directory, go to ``etc`` folder.
 Open terminal in that folder by right clicking into the folder and choosing *Open in Terminal*.
 Use this command to open the file in text editor `` sudo gedit dhcpcd.conf``.
 You need to change one of the lines you added to the ``dhcpcd.conf`` file originally when setting up networking for the RPi.
-Find the line that says ``static ip_address=10.0.0.20/24``.
-Edit the IP address to what the address you wish the RPi with this SD card would have, e.g. ``static ip_address=10.0.0.21/24``.
+Find the line that says ``static ip_address=192.168.0.20/24``.
+Edit the IP address to what the address you wish the RPi with this SD card would have, e.g. ``static ip_address=192.168.0.21/24``.
 Save the text file.

 You can now remove the SD card (safely with after ejecting in Ubuntu) and simply plug it into a new Raspberry Pi.
-It should work perfectly as the one before, only you will need to use the newly set IP address to connect to it.
-Make sure you test if the SSH connection can be established, with terminal command from Recording PC ``ssh pi@10.0.0.21``.
-At first time of running, it may say *The authenticity of host '10.0.0.21 (10.0.0.21)' can't be established. -//- Are you sure you want to continue connecting (yes/no)?** Type **yes** and hit Enter.
+It should work perfectly as the one before, only you will need to use the newly set IP address to connect to it. **Make sure you test if the SSH connection can be established**, with terminal command from Recording PC ``ssh pi@192.168.0.21``.
+At first time of running, it may say *The authenticity of host '192.168.0.21 (192.168.0.21)' can't be established. -//- Are you sure you want to continue connecting (yes/no)?** Type **yes** and hit Enter.